SK-EID/smart-id-java-client/README.md

 SignableHash hashToSign = new SignableHash();
 hashToSign.setHashType(HashType.SHA256);
 // calculate hash from the document you want to sign (i.e. use DigiDoc4j or other libraries)
-// this class also has a method to set hash as bite array hashToSign.setHashInBase64("0nbgC2fVdLVQFZJdBbmG7oPoElpCYsQMtrY0c0wKYRg=");
+// this class also has a method to set hash as byte array hashToSign.setHashInBase64("0nbgC2fVdLVQFZJdBbmG7oPoElpCYsQMtrY0c0wKYRg=");

 // to display the verification code